vuejs/apollo/packages/docs/src/guide-advanced/local-state.md

 # Local state

-## Why use Apollo local state management?
+## Why use Apollo local state management

 When you perform GraphQL queries with Apollo, the results of API calls will be stored in **Apollo cache**.
 Now imagine you also need to store some kind of a local application state and make it available for different components.
 Usually, in Vue application we can achieve this with [Vuex](https://vuex.vuejs.org/).
 But having both Apollo and Vuex will mean you store your data in two different places so you have _two sources of truth_.